RKelln/gotrivia/README.md

 ==============

 The images are kept in `public/images/`.
-The list of slides and associated questions in in `slides.json`.
+The list of slides and associated questions is in `slides.json`.

 Installation
 ============

 Unzip into a directory.

 Getting Started